 This IBM® Redpaper™ describes the middleware infrastructure that is required to ensure the successful implementation of a public safety network for first responders.
 In the United States, this network is called the First Responders Network Authority (FirstNet) or the 700 MHz network.
 It is our goal to communicate what we believe are the necessary functionalities, products, and next steps to achieve the successful implementation of a collaborative public safety network for first responders.
 We make the assumption (and therefore do not address) that the telecommunications infrastructure is in place.
 We focus on the need for various public safety agencies to collaborate and share information, data, and processes.

 This paper has multiple sections.
 The first section, Background, defines the FirstNet-enabled environment and the problems that we believe the middleware infrastructure is designed to solve.
 We make the assumption that there are two aspects for a public safety broadband implementation:

 - The first aspect is the wireless network (which in the US is planned to be 4G LTE).
 Long-Term Evolution® (LTE), commonly marketed as 4G LTE, is a standard for wireless communication of high-speed data for mobile phones.

-The second aspect is the middleware that will provide the applications, integration, and data services required.
+- The second aspect is the middleware that provides the applications, integration, and data services required.

-We conclude with a brief discussion of the next steps that an agency, city, or state might start with as they embark on considering solutions for their locale.
+We conclude with a brief description of the next steps that an agency, city, or state might start with as they embark on considering solutions for their locale.

 Table of contents